kris927b/JobStack/README.md

 ## Data set acquisition

-You can get the data set produced as part of the paper by contacting us by email.
+You can get the data set produced as part of the paper by filling out this form: https://forms.gle/ZnTSdCn2AmTYimys9.

 ## Running the code